vibhanshu-mishra/tsd-mcp/README.md

 }
 ```

-ensure TSD is open and a model is loaded.
+Ensure TSD is open and a model is loaded.

 ---